Norman invasion of Wales

 The Norman invasion of Wales began shortly after the Norman conquest of England under William the Conqueror, who believed England to be his birthright.
 Initially (1067–1081), the invasion of Wales was not undertaken with the fervour and purpose of the invasion of England.
 However, a much stronger Norman invasion began in 1081 and by 1094 most of Wales was under the control of William's son and heir, the later King William II.
 The Welsh greatly disliked the "gratuitously cruel" Normans, and by 1101, had regained control of the greater part of their country under the long reign of King Gruffudd ap Cynan, who had been imprisoned by the Normans for twelve years before his escape.

-Gruffudd had some indirect help from King Magnus III of Norway (Magnus Barefoot) who attacked the Normans briefly off the Isle of Anglesey in northwest Wales near Ynys Seiriol, killing Hugh of Montgomery, 2nd Earl of Shrewsbury.
+In one incident, Gruffudd had some indirect help from King Magnus III of Norway (Magnus Barefoot) who attacked the Normans briefly off the Isle of Anglesey in northwest Wales near Ynys Seiriol, killing Hugh of Montgomery, 2nd Earl of Shrewsbury.

 Under William's fourth son, King Henry I, the Normans, now well established in England, responded by pushing west into Wales.
 This time, both the Welsh and the Normans were more interested in making peace than fighting bloody battles, and a relatively stable situation developed, although the Normans fared worse in southeast Wales than in the west of the country.
 The standoff continued from 1135 to 1154 under Stephen, nephew of Henry and a maternal grandson of William, who became locked in a power struggle and civil war with Empress Matilda, Henry's daughter and only surviving legitimate child.

 By the 1150s, Matilda's son King Henry II of England had set upon fighting back, leading his first expedition into Wales in 1157.
 He met defeat, particularly in the Battle of Ewloe at Coleshill / Coed Eulo, where Henry was almost killed in the fighting, but managed to return to friendly lines.
 He moved against his Adversaries again in 1163, and gained homage from the two most powerful princes of Wales, Rhys ap Gruffydd and Owain Gwynedd, along with the king of Scotland.

+The Norman invasion of Wales, initiated following the conquest of England, was not a unified campaign but a piecemeal process led by individual Marcher Lords.
+These barons, such as William FitzOsbern and Hugh d'Avranches, were granted extensive liberties and quasi-royal authority by William the Conqueror to subdue the Welsh territories, effectively creating a buffer zone known as the Welsh Marches.